The Trump Presidency Falls Apart

 For the time being, the pace in Washington will only get worse for Trump.
 Democrats are emboldened to throw sand in the gears.
 Republicans, who have stuck with Trump through a series of crises, are starting to break with him.
 Even if he is not in personal jeopardy, the president risks being a lame duck less than four months into his first term as president.
 Trump is in no position to save himself.
 He knows little about his work and shows little interest in learning it—Reuters reports that National Security Council staffers insert his name at periodic intervals into briefing papers to keep his attention—and his staff, an oddball mix of true believers, political rookies, and fourth-rate hangers on, does not have the chops to whip him into shape.

 Trump has nearly run out of credible defenders.
 Because the White House has lied or drastically changed its story about so many things—from the inconsequential, like crowds at the inauguration, to the crucial, like Comey’s firing—its staff and spokespeople carry next to no credibility.
-Even if they did, rumors that Trump will fire several of the principles pop up weekly.
+Even if they did, rumors that Trump will fire several of the principals pop up weekly.
 (He is reportedly furious even at his son-in-law Jared Kushner.)

 McMaster, a decorated lieutenant general who was drafted as national-security adviser in the wake of Flynn’s firing, is the most respected Trump staffer, in part because of his perceived independence.
 But McMaster’s attempts to spin the classified-information fiasco, which were legalistic at best and misleading at worst, have undermined even him, my colleague Rosie Gray reports.
 (Even as he rubs the press the wrong way with his defenses of Trump, McMaster is reportedly grating on the president as well.)
 Vice President Pence has been a near non-entity in recent weeks, and his most notable moments have been when Flynn made a liar of him in January and then when Trump made a liar of him on the Comey affair last week.